Smokey Joe Williams: Baseball career

 Williams played winter baseball with a Palm Beach, Florida team for more than 20 years during his active career.

 Family

-Williams married Beatrice A. Johnson on March 22, 1922 in New York City.
+Williams married Beatrice A. Johnson on March 22, 1922, in New York City.
 Upon retiring from baseball in the late 1930s, Williams became a bartender and continued this until his death from a heart ailment.
 Beatrice Williams survived him.

-Williams is interned at Lincoln Memorial Cemetery, a historic African American cemetery in Suitland, Maryland.
+Williams is interred at Lincoln Memorial Cemetery, a historic African American cemetery in Suitland, Maryland.
 He is buried in a grave shared with his wife's mother and step-father.

 Legacy

 In 1950, there was a "Smokey Joe Williams Day" at the Polo Grounds.
 The following year, Williams died at age 64 in New York City.

 Considerable debate existed and still exists over whether Williams or Paige was the greatest of the Negro league pitchers.
 Most modern sources lean toward Paige, but in 1952, a poll taken by the Pittsburgh Courier named Williams the greatest pitcher in Negro league history.

 In 1999, after extensive research on the early years of black baseball revealed his outstanding record, Williams was elected to the National Baseball Hall of Fame.
 In the 2001 book The New Bill James Historical Baseball Abstract, writer Bill James ranked Williams as the 52nd greatest player in baseball history, behind Sandy Koufax and ahead of Roy Campanella.
 This would rank Williams as the 12th greatest pitcher, behind Koufax and ahead of Bob Feller.